Health-RI/The-FAIR-Metroline/pages/metroline_steps/register_structural_metadata.md

 The researchers decided to make use of the institutional data repository (Radboud Data Repository) to publish their data.
 Following best practices, they included the codebook alongside the dataset to enhance understandability.
 "%}

-### Step 3 - Publish the structural metadata (codebook) in the selected data repository
+### Step 3 - Publish the codebook in the selected data repository
 This step involves publishing the structural metadata in the selected data repository.
 Preferably the metadata is machine-actionable (see Step 4), but publishing your codebook as-is at this point may already suffice to reach your [FAIRification objectives]({{site.baseurl}}/metroline_steps/define_fairification_objectives).
 Make sure that the codebook is published open access, even when the data is under restricted access.
 Some repositories that support this are DANS Data Stations Life Sciences (generic repository), Radboud Data Repository, and DataverseNL (institutional repositories).